ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-k8.md

 4. The DNS entry for the load balancer should then be used as the **Domain name** during the installation of IBM Blockchain Platform.

 5. The NGINX ingress controller must be used.
 See the [ingress controller installation guide](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md){: external} that can be used for most Kubernetes distributions.
+If you are using {{site.data.keyword.containerlong_notm}}, then refer to these [instructions](#console-deploy-k8-iks-considerations) for specific configuration information.

 6. Use the following instructions to edit the NGINX ingress controller deployment to enable ssl-passthrough or refer to the [Kubernetes instructions](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).